petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 these movements are about breaking down silos and moving from large batch to small batch sizes.

+The CR pipeline is like a CD pipeline.
+It is run every time a change is incorporated so there is a single source of truth for the project that includes everything.

 Research projects are not quite the same as software projects.
 For one, most software projects, if successful, don't end.